smuzani/android-user-post/README.md

 ### Minimalist

 Everything in the stack should improve peripheral vision.
-I debated for a while whether to add DI even though it's omnipresent in Android architectures.
-Material3 went in and out of the design.
-Ask yourself whether anything new improves or takes away from it.
+Each addition should be questioned on whether it improves or takes away from the codebase's clarity and maintainability.